 And finally, don’t miss out on local events, such as the the famous Stern Grove Festival, free of charge, mingling with people from the entire world, and enjoying some world-class concerts.

-Be it a trip on your own, with friends, or with family, there are all sorts of activities in San Francisco for everyone!
+If you manage to find some of the cheapest tickets, San Francisco is surely a city worth exploring on your own!
+Be it a trip on your own, with friends, or with family, there are all sorts of activities in San Francisco for everyone.

 Read other posts about USA: